 Figure 7.
-Power spectra of the hourly power-forecast error of the Baltic-2 case over the 7-day period for the p4 ensemble (top), the p5 ensemble (bottom), and the 5-organization ensemble (bottom).
+Power spectra of the hourly power forecast error of the Baltic-2 case over the 7-day period for the p4 ensemble (top), the p5 ensemble (bottom), and the five-organization ensemble (bottom).
 In each spectrum, the black line indicates the ensemble mean and the other colored lines represent the ensemble members.

 We also investigated whether different averaging time frames of a time series would lead to different error distributions.
-For instance, using the same FINO2 82-m wind-speed forecasts (e.g., p5 ensemble members), we performed the 2-sample T-test on a pair of RMSE distributions at 60-minute and 120-minute frequencies.
+For instance, using the same FINO2 82-m wind speed forecasts (e.g., p5 ensemble members), we performed the two-sample T-test on a pair of RMSE distributions at 60-minute and 120-minute frequencies.
 We found that the resultant p-value does not exceed any meaningful alpha threshold (not shown).
 Therefore, we could not reject the null hypothesis that the two RMSE distributions have identical averages.
-We performed the 2-sample T-tests on other error metrics presented in this manuscript, such as the median absolute error, at different heights and we drew the same conclusions.
+We performed the two-sample T-tests on other error metrics presented in this manuscript, such as the median absolute error, at different heights and we drew the same conclusions.
 Thus, in this work, the error distributions are independent of different averaging time scales.

 Ramp forecasts

-In this study, we define a wind-ramp event when the absolute change in power in a given period exceeds a threshold.
-For instance, the ramp definition of |50 MW| within 6 hours means that a change in power above 50 MW, either a positive or negative change, in any 6-hour interval is labelled as a ramp event, and such definition applies to forecast and observed power time series.
+In this study, we define a wind ramp event when the absolute change in power in a given period exceeds a threshold.
+For instance, the ramp definition of |50 MW| within 6 hours means that a change in power above 50 MW—either a positive or negative change—in any 6-hour interval is labeled as a ramp event, and such a definition applies to forecast and observed power time series.
 We implemented this simple ramp definition in WE-Validate to display the capability of the code base, and users are welcome to add their own ramp definitions.
-We summarize the occurrences of observed wind-power ramps and no-ramps of the Baltic-2 case in Table 3.
+We summarize the occurrences of observed wind power ramps and no-ramps of the Baltic-2 case in Table 3.

 Table 3.
 Observed ramp counts with different ramp definitions at the Baltic-2 wind farm during the 7-day period